 - 1/2 cup condensed milk plus 1 tbsp extra

 - 150 gms dark chocolate

-- Dry roast the almonds for 3 - 4 minutes or until it has browned a little and then let it cool down completely.
+- Dry roast the almonds for 3 - 4 minutes or until they have browned a little and then let them cool down completely.

-- Once it has cooled down, pulse it in the grinder for 2 - 3 times to get a coarse almond meal with a few bits and pieces.
+- Once they have cooled down, pulse in the grinder 2 - 3 times to get a coarse almond meal with a few bits and pieces.

 - Once you have a smooth mixture, add the ground almonds.
 Quickly stir and mix everything.